 Dear Hairy and curious,

 Just as you have assumed, most people are not born with perfectly hairless bodies.
 In fact, most people only get hairier after puberty.
 The hairless male models you are seeing could be using a variety of different methods to get that smooth-smooth look.
-It’s important to remember that the guys you are seeing on TV or in magazines may have been “made” hairless with the help of image manipulation and editing software.
+It's likely that the guys you're seeing on TV or in magazines have been “made” hairless with the help of image manipulation and editing software.

 - Abrasions, cuts, and rashes from hair removal increase susceptibility to infections so for extremely sensitive areas like the genitals, anus, and nipples, see a professional for medical advice.